dino0320/dino0320.github.io/docs/_posts/hardware/pc/building-self-pc/en/2025-05-29-building-self-pc-en.md

   I initially tried inserting it parallel to the board and struggled for a while.

 - **Some case brackets must be physically broken off**
-  I couldn’t believe I had to "break" my PC case, but some cases require you to snap off expansion slot covers—just go for it!
+  I couldn't believe I had to "break" my PC case, but some cases require you to snap off expansion slot covers—just go for it!

-- **Don’t forget the I/O shield**
+- **Don't forget the I/O shield**
   Before mounting the motherboard, install the I/O shield that comes with it.
   I forgot and had to remove the board to attach it.
-  Also, the shield’s tabs can get caught in the LAN port or break off.
+  Also, the shield's tabs can get caught in the LAN port or break off.
   It might be easier to choose a motherboard with a pre-installed I/O shield.

 - **Install network drivers early**